 - Clinical signs of neurotoxicity were evident at high doses (>1500 mg/kg bw/day) of sodium bromide in the 28-day study by van Logten et al (1973).
-These effective doses do not warrant classification in STOT RE. - Disturbance of normal behaviour in mice (decrease in evasion time) at a dose level of 240 mg/kg bw/day sodium bromide (36 days exposure) (Hansen and Hübner, 1983).
-This effect level supports classification in STOT RE 2 since it is below the guidance value of 250 mg/kg bw/day (36 days). - Clinical signs of neurotoxicity were noted in dogs at the dose level of 200 mg/kg bw/day sodium bromide (initial dose for 6 weeks, thereafter increasing dosages at intervals of 6 weeks) and above (Rosenblum, 1958).
-This effect supports classification in STOT RE 2 since it is at the guidance value of 200 mg/kg bw/day (42 days).
+These effective doses do not warrant classification in STOT RE. - Disturbance of normal behaviour in mice (decrease in evasion time) at a dose level of 240 mg/kg bw/day sodium bromide (36 days exposure) (corresponding to 277 mg KBr/kg bw/day) (Hansen and Hübner, 1983).
+This effect level of sodium bromide is below the extrapolated guidance value of 250 mg/kg bw/day (36 days) for STOT RE 2 for effects on the nervous system.
+After molecular weight adjustment for KBr, the guidance value was slightly exceeded. - Clinical signs of neurotoxicity were noted in dogs at the dose level of 200 mg/kg bw/day sodium bromide (corresponding to 231 mg KBr/kg bw/day) (initial dose for 6 weeks, thereafter increasing dosages at intervals of 6 weeks) and above (Rosenblum, 1958).
+The effect level of sodium bromide is at to the guidance value of 200 mg/kg bw/day (42 days) for STOT RE 2.
+After molecular weight adjustment for KBr, this guidance value was slightly exceeded.